 As we’ve shown, not all secrets detection tools are created equal.
 You’ll need to ensure that you really understand your use case to effectively assess which tools will adequately address your security risks within GitHub or other code repositories.
 If you want to learn more about the problem of secrets or credential leaks, read our Guide to Secrets Detection on GitHub or download our webinar on protecting codebases from secrets exfiltration.
-You can also watch the video below to learn how Drupal hosting company Acquia protects their codebases with Nightfall.
+You can also watch the video below to learn how companies protect their codebases with Nightfall.

 To learn more about Nightfall for GitHub, you can reach out to us at email@example.com or watch the demo video below.